 Except for the following requirements, the product and residue chemistry databases are complete.
-UV/visible absorption data (830.7050), additional plant analytical methodology data (radiovalidation and a lower LOQ for rice straw), and several labeling changes are the only outstanding requirements.
+UV/visible absorption data (830.7050), and several labeling changes are the only outstanding requirements.

 There is a tolerance for strawberries.
 Strawberries are currently not registered for use, but were included in this assessment because IR-4 has stated that it will support this use.
 For livestock commodities, a Category 3 situation under 40 CFR 180.6(a) exists with no expectation of finite residues and livestock tolerances should be revoked.
 Anticipated residues were based solely on field trial data.
 No monitoring data are available for sodium acifluorfen.